jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 2/27/24

 It's been a while since I've last added stuff to the project because I got strep last week.
 I still have it but I'm feeling much better.
 Anyways I added in a footer and I spiced up the header a bit.
 I added a website label to the header, and added some animation to the background.
 Now that cool breathing effect will be on all of my pages so it is a bit more thematically consistent.
 I added a link to my github and a "made with 😎" message at the bottom.
 Next time I'll add the "about me" page

+## 3/9/24

+Today I worked on the about me page.
+I had a hard time getting it to space correctly, but I think I've got something working now.
+I don't really like how I did it.
+I had to do a spacer and make it's height some amount of vh.
+I don't know how it will look once I get real info in there.
+The page is essentially static so that shouldn't be too much of a problem.
+I also noticed that my header doesn't work that great when we are on mobile screen sizes.
+I think I need to make the site logo dissappear if the screen isn't wide enough.
+I'm not sure how I'd do that.
+Aside from that I need to work on the projects backend next time.